angelh-16/nhanes_inferential_2021_23/README.md

      - Variables: `RIDAGEYR` (age), `DMDMARTZ` (marital status, recoded), and `BPXOSY3` (systolic blood pressure).**
        \
      Both age and marital status significantly affect systolic blood pressure, with age having a larger impact.
-     The Regression Results
+     The Regression Results shows a total of 5,838 individuals.
+With the coef of age being 0.3952 and p < 0.0.001, each year of age increases systolic blood pressure by 0.395 mmHg on average.
+As age increases, so does systolic blood pressure.
+While the coef of married is -1.342 and p = 0.003, meaning being married lowers systolic blood pressure by 1.342 mmHg compared to not married.
+Additionally, with R² being 0.134, age and marital status together explain about 13.4% of the variation in systolic blood pressure.
+The model is statistically significant as f = 453.3 and p < 0.001.

 **4. "Is there a correlation between self-reported weight and minutes of sedentary behavior?"
      - Variables: `WHD020` (self-reported weight, cleaned) and `PAD680` (sedentary behavior time, cleaned).**
        \
-There is a correlation between self-reported weight and minutes of sedentary behavior (p < 0.05).
+There is a correlation between self-reported weight and minutes of sedentary behavior.
-Correlation strength: weak
+After conducting the pearson correlation, r was found to be 0.156 and p < 0.001.
+This shows the correlation is statistically significant, but the strength is weak.
+There is a small positive association between weight and sedentary behavior, with weight increasing slightly as sedentary behavior increases.

 **5. "Is there an association between education level and being overweight?"
      - Variables: DMDEDUC2  (education level) and WHD020 (self-reported weight, cleaned).**